whitneypenn/machine-learning-capstone/README.md

-## Recommend Based on Document Topic Distributions Using LDA
+## Part 2: Recommend Based on Document Topic Distributions Using LDA

 ### Words to Vectors